algosup/2024-2025-project-3-quickest-path-team-5/documents/technical_specifications/TechnicalSpecifications.md

   - The **REST API**<sup>[2](#glossary-2)</sup> should be **platform-agnostic**<sup>[3](#glossary-3)</sup> and deployable on any server environment that supports the required C++ runtime and dependencies[.][3]

 - **Security**
-  - All endpoints should enforce authentication and authorization protocols to protect sensitive data[.][3]
   - The deployed version of the API must adhere to industry-standard practices such as HTTPS for secure communication[.][3]

 - **Documentation**